-We don’t buy much processed or snacky foods really.
-However, every once in awhile I will buy vegetable chips from Aldi.
+We don’t buy many processed or snack foods really.
+However, every once in a while I will buy vegetable chips from Aldi.
 They are root vegetables baked with oil and salt.
-Other than the bad oils, that I mostly avoid, they aren’t to bad of a snack and my kids love them.
+Other than the bad oils, that I mostly avoid, they aren’t too bad of a snack and my kids love them.

 I like to keep can tomatoes on hand for soups and stews.
-Once we run out of tomatoes from the garden, which was recently, I start buying organic canned tomatoes.
+Once we run out of tomatoes from the garden, which was recent, I start buying organic canned tomatoes.

 We have a flock of back yard chickens and get almost all of our eggs from them.
 I say almost because this past winter I did have to buy a few dozen from the store.